-- Helping business units establish practices and customs, tailored to the needs of their businesses, to identify the business records they need to retain; - Implementing a system of presumptive limits (based on time or quantity) on the retention of e-mail and other communications, such as instant messaging and voice-mail, to the extent their content does not merit treatment as business records, and developing communications policies that promote the appropriate use of company systems; - Determining the recycle time applicable to backup tapes based on disaster recovery needs; - Developing and implementing appropriate procedures to identify and notify relevant individuals and business units of the need to preserve electronic and other records for reasonably anticipated or pending litigation; and - Establishing and maintaining awareness of the importance of preserving potential evidence in the case of threatened litigation, and training lawyers and business people on when and how to carry out their responsibilities.
+- Establishing a thorough but practical records management program and training individuals to manage and retain business records created or received in the ordinary course of business; - Helping business units establish practices and customs, tailored to the needs of their businesses, to identify the business records they need to retain; - Implementing a system of presumptive limits (based on time or quantity) on the retention of e-mail and other communications, such as instant messaging and voice-mail, to the extent their content does not merit treatment as business records, and developing communications policies that promote the appropriate use of company systems; - Determining the recycle time applicable to backup tapes based on disaster recovery needs; - Developing and implementing appropriate procedures to identify and notify relevant individuals and business units of the need to preserve electronic and other records for reasonably anticipated or pending litigation; and - Establishing and maintaining awareness of the importance of preserving potential evidence in the case of threatened litigation, and training lawyers and business people on when and how to carry out their responsibilities.

 Implementing policies with features such as those described above can provide a solid basis to plan for the treatment of electronic documents during discovery.
-By following an objective, preexisting policy, an organization can formulate its responses to electronic discovery not by expediency, but by reasoned consideration.13 Under such an approach, a responding party may be able to limit its discovery responses to producing only those materials that are reasonably available to it in the ordinary course of business.
+By following an objective, preexisting policy, an organization can formulate its responses to electronic discovery not by expediency, but by reasoned consideration.2 Under such an approach, a responding party may be able to limit its discovery responses to producing only those materials that are reasonably available to it in the ordinary course of business.